The gaming industry as a whole is experiencing a boom like never before.

 With dozens of accredited colleges offering some type of video game design concentration, you have plenty of options available.

-No matter if you want to be near the beautiful beaches of southern California or the hustle and bustle of Silicon Valley, you’re sure to find a place that suites your liking.
+No matter if you want to be near the beautiful beaches of southern California or the hustle and bustle of Silicon Valley, you’re sure to find a place that suits your liking.

 The Home of Gaming